 Skip to main content

-Protection of Minors
+Protection of Minors – RSO Information

 Vanderbilt believes strongly in educating individuals on best practices for keeping minors safe.
 The Protection of Minors policy was created to standardize University practices and to establish expected codes of conduct when interacting with minors.
-All undergraduate, graduate, and professional students are required to annually complete an educational module on protecting minors.
+All undergraduate, graduate, and professional students intending to work with minors are required to complete the Protection of Minors Annual Training and if necessary, background checks along with event requirements prior to engaging in programs with minors.
+Please visit Youth Protection’s website for more detailed information about Protection of Minors best practices.

 To review your status, visit the Protection of Minors policy compliance database.
 When checking your status, refer to the “Training” area to see either a completion date or “No Record”.
-“No Record” means you will have to complete the Protecting Youth module.
-A date that is before July 1, 2022 means you will have to complete Protection of Minors Annual Renewal.
+“No Record” means you will have to complete the Protection of Minors Annual Training module (VUNetID and password login required).
+A date that is before July 1, 2025 means your training is outdated and will have to complete the same module.

-1. Be knowledgeable of the Protection of Minors policy and the rules for registering, tracking, and participating in an event that involves minors.
+1. Be knowledgeable of the Protection of Minors Policy and the rules for registering, tracking, and participating in an event that involves minors.

 2. Distribute relevant Protection of Minors information to your organization members.